publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schII/m__us_usc_t15_s80b–3.md

             (A) __In general__

-            In any proceeding instituted pursuant to subsection (e) or (f) of this section against any person, the Commission may impose a civil penalty if it finds, on the record after notice and opportunity for hearing, that such penalty is in the public interest and that such person—
+            In any proceeding instituted pursuant to subsection (e) or (f) against any person, the Commission may impose a civil penalty if it finds, on the record after notice and opportunity for hearing, that such penalty is in the public interest and that such person—

                 (i) has willfully violated any provision of the Securities Act of 1933 \[[15 U.S.C.
 77a][/us/usc/t15/s77a] et seq.\], the Securities Exchange Act of 1934 \[[15 U.S.C.
-78a][/us/usc/t15/s78a] et seq.\], subchapter I of this chapter, or this subchapter, or the rules or regulations thereunder;
+78a][/us/usc/t15/s78a] et seq.\], the Investment Company Act of 1940 \[[15 U.S.C.
+80a–1][/us/usc/t15/s80a–1] et seq.\], or this subchapter, or the rules or regulations thereunder;

                 (ii) has willfully aided, abetted, counseled, commanded, induced, or procured such a violation by any other person;

                 (iii) has willfully made or caused to be made in any application for registration or report required to be filed with the Commission under this subchapter, or in any proceeding before the Commission with respect to registration, any statement which was, at the time and in the light of the circumstances under which it was made, false or misleading with respect to any material fact, or has omitted to state in any such application or report any material fact which was required to be stated therein; or

-                (iv) has failed reasonably to supervise, within the meaning of subsection (e)(6) of this section, with a view to preventing violations of the provisions of this subchapter and the rules and regulations thereunder, another person who commits such a violation, if such other person is subject to his supervision;  <sup>\[4\]</sup>  <sup><sup> 4 So in original.
+                (iv) has failed reasonably to supervise, within the meaning of subsection (e)(6), with a view to preventing violations of the provisions of this subchapter and the rules and regulations thereunder, another person who commits such a violation, if such other person is subject to his supervision;  <sup>\[4\]</sup>  <sup><sup> 4 So in original.
 The semicolon probably should be a period. </sup></sup>

             (B) __Cease-and-desist proceedings__